Sherman for Congress

 Wow!
 Where did that come from?
 My friend, Steve Hindi of SHARK, Showing Animals Respect and Kindness, has spent his entire adult lifetime investigating and documenting how cowards use extremely painful electric prods, on the sneak and supposedly in violation of rodeo guidelines, to get animals, large and small, to "perform" involuntarily at rodeos.
 Many animals ending up getting injured, some fatally.
 Local authorities generally refuse to do anything about it because they are in bed with the rodeo promoters so that the local government can get a piece of the action (meaning money -- pardon the pun).

-Steve has shown how cute and adorable, but often dehydrated and emaciated, birdies are launched into the sky at pigeon shoots so that psychopaths with rifles can blast them to death to gratify their sick-o lusts, instead of using clay pigeons like civilized people do.
+Steve has shown how cute and adorable, but often dehydrated and emaciated, birdies are launched into the sky at pigeon shoots so that psychopath respectable citizens with rifles can blast them to death to gratify their sick-o lusts, instead of using clay pigeons like civilized people do.

-He's shown how bulls are tortured by having ropes wrapped tightly around their nuts to make them buck in painful agony to amuse paying spectators.
-The bulls aren't bucking to throw the rider off because it's a fun, wild-performance way to entertain children in the grandstands.
-The bulls are bucking because they are in agony from the pain of having their nuts grabbed.
-As soon as the grip is released from their genitals, the bulls go back to normal and walk away, but only to wait to be tortured on another day.
+In bull riding, the bulls aren't bucking to throw the rider off because it's a fun way to entertain children in the grandstands.
+The bulls are bucking because they are in agony.
+According to Steve, a flank strap is wrapped around the groin area of bulls to get them to buck.
+While the flank strap is not around their genitals, it is extremely unbearable and painful.
+That is why they buck, even if they are not shocked with a prod.
+As soon as the torture strap is released, the bulls go back to normal and walk away, but only to wait to be tortured on another day.

-Corporate sponsors pay big money to be associated with the torture in both rodeos and bull riding.
+Corporate sponsors pay big money to associate themselves with the animal torture of both rodeos and bull riding.
 Steve is doing everything that he can to get people to stop buying the products of these corporate sponsors.

 From the Rodeo Cruelty page of the